nimikuma1/EMR-App/Documentation/User_Manual.md

 ![image](https://github.com/nimikuma1/EMR-App/assets/166041511/284e1395-7d95-4701-a96f-235956b21149)

 We can select a patient from the drop down and click "Prior Auth" button.
 The ICD code and Procedural code gets updated automatically from ChatGPT as shown below.
+Once the ICD code and procedure codes are updated in the EMR database, a FHIR API is invoked to submit the prior auth data to the Payor system.
+The payor application sends the response as "Submitted".
 The Prior Auth Status gets updated as "Submitted" as shown below.

 ![image](https://github.com/nimikuma1/EMR-App/assets/166041511/66079a16-800e-4db2-a69d-e7bc627c12cd)